JLBlk/Zen-Themes/SuperPins/README.md

   - Remove the border of the workspace button
   - Move workspace button to the bottom of the tabbar
   - Hide seperator line between pinned tabs and normal tabs
-  - Adjust border radius of workspace button to the same as tabs